Centennial Park

 Early in the city's history, Nashville acquired the nickname "Athens of the West," because of the emphasis on education, especially a classical education, which included studies in Greek and Latin.
 As the U.S. spread westward, Nashville ceased to be on the frontier and the nickname changed to "Athens of the South."
 The name was firmly established by 1895, when Tennessee began planning an exposition in celebration of its first 100 years of statehood.
 Following the lead of Chicago's Columbian Exposition of 1893, the planners of the Tennessee Centennial Exposition chose a neo-classical style for the buildings.
 When Nashville offered to build the art pavilion for the fair, the natural choice for the Athens of the South was a replica of the Parthenon.

 The Tennessee Centennial Exposition, commemorating 100 years of statehood, was held in Nashville in 1897.
 The Exposition incorporated 20 temporary buildings on a 200-acre site.
 Previously a racetrack, the property began to take the form of the park we are familiar with today.
-The Exposition ran from May 1 to October 31, 1897 and was visited by 1.8 million.
+The Exposition ran from May 1 to October 31, 1897 and was visited by 1.8 million people.
 Like a world's fair, all the exhibit buildings were temporary and made of inexpensive materials.
 Following the exposition, the majority of the Centennial buildings were moved or destroyed.
 However the Parthenon remained the centerpiece of the empty fairgrounds.

 Centennial Park is Established